jrconradt/win-terminal-schemes/README.md

-# win-terminal-schemes
+# Windows Terminal Color Schmes

-Windows Terminal Color Schemes
+These are primarily intended to be used as a high-contrast alternative to standard schemes, while using inverted OS colors.